lordtao/android-tao-nfc/README.md

 ```
 The result of the write operation will be reported via `NfcWriteListener`.

-### 6. Cleaning/Erasing an NDEF Tag
+### 6. Cleaning/Erasing

-To "clean" an NDEF tag (i.e., write an empty NDEF message to it):
+The ability to clear a tag depends on its specific technology and specifications.
+For NDEF tags, this is achieved by writing an empty record, but other tag types may require a different process.

 1. Call the `prepareCleaningData()` method on your `NdefHandler` instance.
 2. Tap the tag.
 The write operation will then write the empty message.